Ha Ha Tonka State Park

-Ha Ha Tonka State Park is a public recreation area encompassing 3751 acre on the Niangua arm of the Lake of the Ozarks, about five miles south of Camdenton, Missouri, in the United States.
-The state park's most notable feature are the ruins of Ha Ha Tonka, an early 20th-century stone mansion that was modeled after European castles of the 16th century.
+Ha Ha Tonka State Park is a public recreation area encompassing 3751 acre on the Niangua arm of the Lake of the Ozarks, about five miles south of Camdenton, Missouri.
+The state park's most notable feature is the ruins of Ha Ha Tonka, an early 20th-century stone mansion that was modeled after European castles of the 16th century.

 The park also features caves, sinkholes, and bluffs overlooking the lake.
-It is a prominent example of karst topography, which is geological formation shaped by the dissolution of a layer or layers of soluble bedrock.
+It is a prominent example of karst topography, which is a geological formation shaped by the dissolution of layers of soluble bedrock.
 A 70 acre portion of the park was designated as the Ha Ha Tonka Karst Natural Area in 1981.

 History

-Construction of the Ha Ha Tonka castle was started in 1905 by Robert McClure Snyder Sr., a Kansas City businessman who purchased the large property after first visiting there in 1903.
-Alluding to the natural springs on the property, "ha ha tonka" was said to mean "big laugh" or "smiling waters."
+Robert McClure Snyder Sr. began construction of the Ha Ha Tonka castle in 1905.
+He was a Kansas City businessman who purchased the large property after visiting there in 1903.
+"Ha ha tonka" was said to mean "big laugh" or "smiling waters", alluding to the natural springs on the property.